birminghamurbanobservatory/static-website/README.md

 Run ```gatsby serve``` to starts a local HTML server for testing your built site.

+## Deploying to Firebase

+`firebase deploy -m "1.0.1"`

+Message is optional.

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.